This Web Site is Dedicated to

 Bill Cross was an Assistant principal at South Milwaukee, principal at Lake Mills, and an assistant principal at Menomonee Falls before becoming principal at Oostburg high school in 1977.
 Despite administrative duties he continued to compile the Honor Roll with help from his wife Ginny.
 Ginny noticed the long time that Bill took to retype results [ before the days of spreadsheets with sorting] and volunteered to type the Honor Roll in order to speed the process.

 For a few years the WIAA sent $25 to Mr. Cross for materials needed to print the Honor Roll.
 Coaches and media would send 10 SASE so that results could be sent out once a week.
 After a wrestling controversy arose over the season ranking of wrestlers prior to the WIAA wrestling meet the WIAA stopped its support of ranking in track and field and wrestling.
-However it should be noted that under WIAA Track and Field Administrators Karen Kuhn and now Marcy Thurwatcher the WIAA has been a great help in supplying information that allows the Honor Roll to be compiled.
+However it should be noted that under WIAA past Track and Field Administrators Karen Kuhn, Marcy Thurwatcher, and Stephanie Hauser and now present Track and Field administrator Kate Peterson Abiad the WIAA has been a great help in supplying information that allows the Honor Roll to be compiled.

 Loren Seagrave edited the girls honor roll from 1978 to 1981 while he was an assistant track coach at UW-Madison.
 Those honor rolls were published through an organization titled the Wisconsin Athletic Congress.
 In those days computers were not the craze, so Loren compiled the lists on a memory typewriter that used cassette tapes to record the data.
 In relation to compiling those lists Loren stated, “I was foolish enough to produce lists for, then, the four classes of schools.”

 In 1982 and 1983 Bill Cross also compiled the girls honor roll.
-Prior to 1980 a student at Oostburg high school, Jack Rauwerdink, began helping Mr. Cross with organizing the honor roll.
-Jack is now the track coach at Oostburg.
+Prior to 1980 Jack Rauwerdink who was a student at Oostburg high school began helping Mr. Cross with organizing the honor roll.
+After completing college Jack returned to Oostburg and became the track coach.
 He compiled the girls honor roll from 1984 through 1993 and the boys honor roll from 1984 until Mark Rongstad began compiling the lists for the boys honor roll in 2002.
+Also in the late 80's and 1990-94 Dick Basham [Milwaukee Marquette] and Erik Pankow [Milwaukee Lutheran] compiled a boys and girls honor roll for the private schools.
+Dave Lehmann and Dave Figi compiled both private and public school performances on the Girls Honor Roll beginning in 1994.

 Coach Rauwerdink accepted phone calls and faxes up to 9:00 PM Sunday night.
 However, by that time, the majority of the results were in.
 Luckily the coach [ who will remain nameless ] who used to phone results to Bill Cross at 11:00 PM on Sunday night had retired by the time Jack took over the Honor Roll.
 Jack spent probably close to 3-4 hours on the computer each Saturday and Sunday.
 Then he would make final adjustments to that week’s honor roll, print it up, and fax it out to 6 different newspapers.
 If everything was working well, he could get done by about 11:00 PM on Sunday night.
 Then he would bring the Honor Roll to school Monday morning, have it copied, and stuff envelopes during his lunch time.
 Jack mailed out between 100-150 honor rolls each week.
 A fax machine, telephone, typewriter, word processor, and Macintosh computer were tools that Coach Rauwerdink used to produce the Honor Roll